What size solar system do I need?

 - A 3kW Fronius inverter only costs about $200 less than a 5kW, because it’s essentially the same as a 5kW inverter with different programming and a different compliance stamp.
 It’s about economies of scale.
 Most inverter manufacturers do the same.

 - Every panel we install attracts a “rebate” (technically called an STC) so the more panels you put on, the bigger the “rebate” you get.
-At today’s rate, a 3kW system will attract a $1910 “rebate” where a 6kW system will attract a $4250 “rebate”.
+At today’s rate, a 3kW size solar system will attract a $1910 “rebate” where a 6kW system will attract a $4250 “rebate”.
 (This is a point of sale discount so it is already factored into the system prices above.)

-- Installing a 3kW system may take 6 hours for a team, installing a 6.6kW system may only take 8 hours.
+- Installing a 3kW size solar system may take 6 hours for a team, installing a 6.6kW system may only take 8 hours.
 (All of the switchboard work and the cable run between the inverter and the panels has to be done either way).

 So the only real cost of installing the larger system is 11 extra panels (that are largely paid for by the STC “rebate”), extra rail to mount panels on, a few hundred bucks for a 5kW inverter, and a couple of extra hours labour for the blokes on the roof.